tollmanz/debug-bar-cron/readme.txt

 == Changelog ==

+= Trunk =
+* Fix PHP notice in the rare situation that no cron schedules would be defined as reported by [danielbachhuber](https://github.com/danielbachhuber).

 = 0.1.3 =

 * Fixed 'Array to string conversion' error when Cron job arguments are in a multi-dimensional array - props [Jrf](http://profiles.wordpress.org/jrf), [ethitter](http://profiles.wordpress.org/ethitter), and [mintindeed](http://profiles.wordpress.org/mintindeed).